randrej/BlueWaffle/README.md

 Encoder and buttons are sampled continuously in the device's main loop.

 There's a JS-based waveform generator included in the project  - [WaveformGenerator](http://randrej.github.io/BlueWaffle/).
 You can use it to draw or make wavetables from functions by pasting arrays into a JSON file (See Waveforms.c's comments for explanation).

+###Help
+It would really help me if someone could make a buy-list from some EU supplier, with the things listed in the schematic, BOM, and 'Buylist_Info.md' in the Documentation folder.

+That way everyone could just all of the parts at once, myself included.
+I hate sourcing parts.

 ##Licence
 Original developer: Andrej Radovic (r.andrej@gmail.com)